Polymer/old-docs-site/app/1.0/docs/devguide/events.md

 receiving element.
 (For example, for a listener in the main document, the target is an element in the main document, not in a shadow tree.)

-Shady DOM doesn't do event regargeting for events as they bubble, because the performance cost would be prohibitive.
+Shady DOM doesn't do event retargeting for events as they bubble, because the performance cost would be prohibitive.
 Instead, Polymer provides a mechanism to simulate retargeted events when needed.